go-gomail/gomail/README.md

 EEDM is a French NGO which helps children in Bangladesh, Cameroun, Haiti, India and Madagascar.

 All its members are volunteers so its operating costs are only 1.9%.
-So your money will directly helps children of these countries.
+So your money will directly help children of these countries.

 As an added bonus, your donations will also tip me by lowering my taxes :smile: